unjs/website/content/5.blog/2023-08-15-h3-towards-the-edge-of-the-web.md

 const webHandler = toWebHandler(app) // (Request) => Promise<Response>
 ```

-In addition to web handlers, we have introduced a new plain adapter format with `toPlainHandler(app)` syntax.
-This allows to virtually integrate H3 with any serverless platform with plain input and response objects!
+In addition to web handlers, we've also introduced a new plain adapter format using the `toPlainHandler(app)` syntax.
+This facilitates the seamless integration of H3 with any serverless platform using plain input and response objects.

-All of this is possible using new streaming and [unjs/unenv](https://unenv.unjs.io) that brings super lightweight Node.js compat layer.
-Before, this was only possible with [Nitro presets](https://nitro.unjs.io/deploy).
+All of these became possible due to the implementation of new streaming capabilities and [unjs/unenv](https://unenv.unjs.io), which provides a lightweight Node.js compatibility layer.
+Previously, this level of integration was only possible through [Nitro presets](https://nitro.unjs.io/deploy).

-Additionally, we have introduced new web helpers:
+Furthermore, we've introduced a set of new web helpers:

-- `toWebRequest`: Convert a H3 event object to web [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request).
+- `toWebRequest(event)`: Convert a H3 event object into a web [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request).
-- `getRequestWebStream`: Get a readable stream from the current H3 event request.
+- `getRequestWebStream(event)`: Retrieve a readable stream from the current H3 event request.
-- `fromPlainHandler`: Convert a plain object handler into H3 compatible event handler.
+- `fromPlainHandler(plainHandler)`: Convert a plain object handler into an H3-compatible event handler.
-- `fromWebHandler`: Convert a Web Request/Response handler into H3 compatible event handler.
+- `fromWebHandler(webHandler)`: Convert a Web Request/Response handler into an H3-compatible event handler.

 ## Web Streams Support

-H3 now supports native [Readable Stream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) responses.
-This brings out-of-the-box compatibility with modern new libraries such as [Vercel/AI](https://github.com/vercel/ai) with streaming responses ([demo](https://github.com/Hebilicious/nuxt-openai-vercel-edge-demo)).
+H3 now supports native [Readable Stream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) response support.
+This inherently brings compatibility with libraries like [Vercel/AI](https://github.com/vercel/ai), which rely on streaming responses ([demo](https://github.com/Hebilicious/nuxt-openai-vercel-edge-demo)).

-In order to leverage this functionality, you can simply return a [Readable Stream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) or [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object from your event handlers!
+Leveraging this functionality is straightforward—simply return a [Readable Stream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) or [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object from your event handlers.

 ```ts
 export default defineEventHandler((event) => {